connectkushal/kernel-dev-notes/539/2-x86_Overview.md

   - when processor is executing some instructions that involve the main memory (e.g. reading a content from some memory location or dealing with program counter), the related values of memory addresses are stored temporarily on the registers of the processor,
   - due to that, the length of a memory address value is bounded to the size of the processor's registers,
     - so, in `32-bit` environments, where the size of the registers is usually `32-bit`, the length of the memory address value is **always** `32` bits,
-    - eg , assume the memory address value `1`, when it is stored (and handled) by the `32-bit` processor, it will be stored as the following sequence of bits.
+    - eg, assume the memory address value `1`, when it is stored (and handled) by the `32-bit` processor, it will be stored as the following sequence of bits.

       ```{.c}
       00000000 00000000 00000000 00000001
       ```
-    - the value `1` has been represented in exactly `32` bits, appending zeros to the left doesn't change the value itself, it is similar to writing a number as `0000539` which is exactly `539`.
+    - the value `1` has been represented in exactly `32` bits,
+    - appending zeros to the left doesn't change the value itself, similar to writing any number, say `539` as `0000539`.

-- It has been mentioned earlier that the register size that stores the values of memory address in order to deal with memory contents affects the available size of main memory for the system.
+- Register size that stores the values of memory address in order to deal with memory contents affects the available size of main memory for the system.
-  - eg the instruction pointer register, if its size, say, `16` bits then the maximum available memory for code will be `64KB` (`64` KB = `65536`/`1024` bytes or 2^16^ / 2^10^ bytes) since it is the last reachable memory address by the processor for fetching an instruction.
+  - eg if the instruction pointer register `16` bits then the maximum available memory for code will be `64KB` (`64` KB = `65536`/`1024` bytes or 2^16^ / 2^10^ bytes) since it is the last reachable memory address by the processor for fetching an instruction.
   - if the size of the instruction pointer register is `32` bits, then the maximum available memory for code will be `4GB`.
+    - //Since each address points to 1byte, the last address will point to 2^32^ byte = 2^32-10^KB or 2^32^/2^10+10+10^ GB = 4GB)

 ## x86 Segmentation
 - The aforementioned view of memory, that is, the **addressable array of bytes** can be considered as the *physical* view of the main memory which specifies the mechanism of accessing the data.